flopezlasanta/flopezlasanta.github.io/README.md

 ## Summary

-Technical blog based on [GitHub Pages](https://pages.github.com/) and [Jekyll](https://jekyllrb.com/).
+Random thoughts about technical stuff.
+For more details go to https://flopezlasanta.github.io/.

-For more details go to https://flopezlasanta.github.io/
+_This site is based on [GitHub Pages](https://pages.github.com/) and [Jekyll](https://jekyllrb.com/)._